pygrum/monarch/README.md

 ## Issues
+Issues I'm aware of:
+- Backslash replaced with null character on Windows client

 If you encounter issues of any sort, please raise a new issue in the [issues page](https://github.com/pygrum/monarch/issues), especially as this project is in its early stages of development.
 I'll do my best to response and resolve the issue on time.